qblu/nice-invoke-lambda/README.md

 A nice way to invoke AWS Lambda functions from Lambda functions

-## Why devDependencies?

-The `aws-sdk` package is listed in devDependencies rather than dependencies because this package was created to support a use case of invoking Lambda functions from other Lambda functions.
-In the Lambda environment, `aws-sdk` is automatically provided, so to avoid repackaging it when building our Lambda zips, we leave `aws-sdk` out of the production dependencies.
-If you intend to use this package outside of Lambda, you may need to modify or work around that choice.

 ## invoke(lambdaFunction, lambdaEvent)

 Returns a promise that will invokes a Lambda function synchronously,